 The lowest rates on life insurance, also called preferred or select rates, go to healthy people from healthy families.
 For the most part, it’s not surprising that certain health factors bump your rates way up.
 For instance, if you have a chronic disease, high blood pressure or are seriously overweight, you might expect to be quoted prohibitively high premiums.

-But keep in mind insurance providers also look into your lifestyle and behaviors.
-You might also pay more for coverage if you’re a smoker, work in a risky job, such as in an oil refinery or as a pilot, or if you take part in high risk hobbies like race car driving or sky diving.
+Insurance providers also look into your lifestyle and behaviors.
+You might also pay more for coverage if you’re a smoker, work in a risky job, such as in an oil refinery or as a pilot, or if you take part in high-risk hobbies like race car driving or skydiving.

-If you do have any nonstandard health problems or pursuits that make you a “higher risk,” it pays even more for you to compare many options and be a smart shopper.
-Independent agents might be able to help you because different companies see risk levels differently.
-In other words, there will likely be just one or two options for a sky diver, for example.
+If you do have any nonstandard health problems or pursuits that make you a higher risk, it pays even more for you to compare many options and be a smart shopper.
+Independent agents might be able to help you because companies see risk levels differently.
+In other words, there will likely be just one or two options for a skydiver, for example.
 Simple online browsing won’t provide you with nonstandard quotes.

 Many consumers overlook one other fact while policy shopping: Insurance companies have specialties just like other companies…Find a company that assesses your condition by type

-Many consumers overlook one other fact while policy shopping: Insurance companies have specialties just like other companies.
+Many consumers overlook one other fact while policy shopping: Insurance companies have specialties.
 Make sure you’re signing with the provider that is right for you.
 You wouldn’t see a podiatrist for a headache; don’t go to an insurance company who lumps everyone with all heart conditions together if you have a mild heart condition.
 Find a company that assesses your condition by type.

 Most insurance companies now have an online presence.
 This means researching the viability of your provider is really quite easy.
 You can also access financial information and consumer reviews on the largest providers to get an idea of how a company is viewed by industry peers and policyholders.

-And of course, free quotes, calculators and articles are all over insurance company websites.
-Just be careful as you read online offers and quotes, often times the intention is to persuade rather than enlighten you.
-And before you begin to compare policies, consult a third party resource like this one to get an idea of what you should expect.
+Free quotes, calculators and articles are all over insurance company websites.
+Be careful as you read online offers and quotes.
+Often, the intention is to persuade rather than enlighten you.
+Before you begin to compare policies, consult a third-party resource like the Insurance Information Institute to get an idea of what you should expect.

 There are some websites that allow you to compare policies from multiple companies; this is sort of like going to Travelocity or Orbitz to find a low price on an airline flight.
 Insure.com and Accuquote are two examples of this kind of service.

-Keep in mind that most policyholders do consult a professional as they investigate their policy options and coverage needs for the first time.
+Most policyholders consult a professional as they investigate their policy options and coverage needs for the first time.
 You don’t necessarily need to seek out an agent that’s affiliated with your current insurer.
-A higher percentage of first year policies are purchased through an independently licensed advisor like a stock broker rather than a multiline insurance agent.
+A higher percentage of first-year policies are purchased through an independently licensed advisor like a stockbroker rather than a multi-line insurance agent.